Threatened & Endangered Species

 - Presence Absence Surveys

-The purpose of the U.S. Endangered Species Act (Act), passed by Congress in 1973, is to prevent the extinction of native and foreign animals and plants.
-The Endangered Species Act is under the administration of two federal agencies.
+The purpose of the U.S. Endangered Species Act (ESA), passed by Congress in 1973, is to prevent the extinction of native and foreign animals and plants.
+The ESA is under the administration of two federal agencies.
 The National Oceanic and Atmospheric Administration (NOAA), including the National Marine Fisheries Service (NMFS), is responsible for all endangered and threatened marine species.
-The United States Fish and Wildlife Service (USFWS) is responsible for freshwater fish and all other species.
-With some exceptions, the Act prohibits activities affecting these protected species unless authorized by a permit from the FWS or NMFS.
+The U.S. Fish and Wildlife Service (USFWS) is responsible for freshwater fish and all other species.
+With some exceptions, the ESA prohibits activities affecting these protected species unless authorized by a permit from the USFWS or NMFS.

 The activities authorized by permits differ depending on whether the species is listed as endangered or threatened.
 An “endangered species” is defined as any animal or plant that is in danger of extinction.
 A “threatened species” is defined as any animal or plant that is likely to become endangered in the near future.

 For endangered species, permits may be issued for scientific research, enhancement of propagation, survival of the species, conservation education, and education regarding unintentional destruction that is incidental to an otherwise lawful activity.
 For threatened species, permits also may be issued for zoological, horticultural, or botanical exhibitions; educational use; and special purposes consistent with the Act.

 Need help with your project?